p0dyakov/flutter_interview/README_EN.md

 `WidgetBinding` is responsible for the connection between the widget tree and the Flutter engine.

-`SchedulerBinding' — scheduler for the next tasks, such as:
+`SchedulerBinding` — scheduler for the next tasks, such as:
 - calls of incoming callbacks that the system initiates in `Window.onBeginFrame` — for example, ticker events and animation controllers;
 - calls of continuous callbacks initiated by the `Window.onDrawFrame` system, for example, events for updating the display system after incoming callbacks have worked out;
 - post-frame callbacks that are called after continuous callbacks, before returning from `Window.onDrawFrame`;